mattermost/docs/source/about/licensing-and-subscription.rst

 **To process your license renewal**

 1. Enter your **Account Details**, **Additional Contact**, and **Payment Details**.
-2. Confirm the `Mattermost Enterprise Edition <https://mattermost.com/pricing-self-managed>`_.
+2. Confirm the `Mattermost Edition <https://mattermost.com/pricing-self-managed>`_.

-  * You can upgrade from E10 to E20, but it's not possible to downgrade.
+  * You can upgrade from one edition to another, but it's not possible to downgrade.

 3. Confirm the listed number of active users is correct.